Dream Chronicles: Gameplay

 Throughout each game, the players also find various coloured or transparent gems.
 These are Dream Pieces, gems that make up the unique Dream Jewels collection.
 Each Dream Chronicles game has its own different Dream Jewels collection with different names, shapes, and usages.
 Completion of Dream Jewels is necessary to complete each game in the series.
 In the original Dream Chronicles, 8 Dream Jewels give detailed information about Fairies and their roles in the Dream Realm.
 In Dream Chronicles 2, 15 Dream Jewels answer and explain many dark secrets about Lilith, Lyra, and the Dream Realm.
 In The Chosen Child, 10 Dream Jewels are used to open new areas.
 Finally, in The Book of Air, Dream Jewels come with special powers.
 Finding and completing Dream Jewels also adds to the player's score at the end of the game.
 There are numerous Dream Pieces molding some exact numbers of Dream Jewels to complete in each Dream Chronicles game.
 The Dream Jewels collection is a unique element of Dream Chronicles.
-Though often being credited for borrowing Myst concepts but, in fact, Dream Chronicles is one of the earliest casual game series which has adventure elements combining with hidden object proportions.
+Though often being credited for borrowing Myst concepts, in fact, Dream Chronicles is one of the earliest casual game series which has adventure elements combining with hidden object proportions.

-Along with new designs, backgrounds, music, story-lines, and puzzles, KatGames add on to every Dream Chronicles sequel many twists to make sure that every new feature they added brought depth and enhanced what people already love about the Dream Chronicles experience and didn’t feel "tacked on" or unnecessary.
 The gameplay in Dream Chronicles sequels is largely the same as the original Dream Chronicles, though more complex.
 In Dream Chronicles 2, in order to solve puzzles, players can go back-and-forth among relative scenes in a separate area.
-While in The Chosen Child, players can travel to any of the 7 areas in-game by using the nexus gateway.
-And in The Book of Air, players control their traveling by using Fidget's airship to explore the Dream Realm.
+In The Chosen Child, players can travel to any of the 7 areas in-game by using the nexus gateway.
+In The Book of Air, players control their traveling by using Fidget's airship to explore the Dream Realm.

 At the end of each game, the player earns a score, mostly based on how quickly players can solve the puzzles and how fast they finish the game, but each instalment has its different extra count.
 In the original Dream Chronicles, players only need to find and complete the Dream Jewels collection to earn a high score, along with solving puzzles quickly.
 In Dream Chronicles 2, they have to solve Dream Jewels secrets to do this.
-And in The Chosen Child, they have to find extra gold nuggets.
+In The Chosen Child, they have to find extra gold nuggets.